simplex-chat/simplexmq/protocol/simplex-messaging.md

 `port` is optional, the default TCP port for SMP protocol is 5223.

-`serverIdentity` is a required hash of the server certificate SPKI (without line breaks) used by the client to validate server certificate during transport handshake (see [Appendix A](#appendix-a)).
+`serverIdentity` is a required hash of the server certificate SPKI block (without line breaks, header and footer) used by the client to validate server certificate during transport handshake (see [Appendix A](#appendix-a)).

 Encryption keys are encoded using [X509][11] specification.